-- Demand they enact the law that will recognize and prevent sexual assaults, now, and for generations to come!
+- Demand that they define consent in the laws of your jurisdiction to prevent sexual assaults, now, and for generations to come!

 Consent was, is, and always will be, “Freely Given, Knowledgeable and Informed Agreement by a person with the capacity to reason.”
-Use your voice to turn these important, easily understood words into law, today!
+Use your voice to turn these important, understandable words into law, today!

 © Copyright, Joyce M. Short- All rights reserved